atdeters/philosophers/README.md

 <br><strong>💡 Solution</strong><br>
 To prevent this, we alternate the order in which philosophers pick up forks:
-odd-numbered philosophers pick up their <strong>right</strong> fork first, while even-numbered ones pick up their <strong>left</strong> fork first.
+- Odd-numbered philosophers pick up their <strong>right</strong> fork first
+- Even-numbered ones pick up their <strong>left</strong> fork first.
 This ensures that at least one philosopher will always be able to proceed, breaking the potential for a deadlock.